-Want to skip through purple fields of lavender as bees buzz happily around you and the warm summer sunshine lights up the sky above?
+Want to skip through purple fields of Provence lavender as bees buzz happily around you and the warm summer sunshine lights up the sky above?

-Provence, France is glowing in the summertime so if you’re planning a trip to Europe this summer, be sure to include a little of this gorgeous region in your itinerary.
+The Provence region of France is glowing in the summertime so if you’re planning a trip to Europe this summer, be sure to include a little of this gorgeous region in your itinerary.

 From mid June to mid July, you can witness the lavender at full bloom meaning rows of purple as far as you can see, rolling over hills and into the sunset.